Litzow, Erin

 Short Bio

-Erin Litzow is a PhD student at the University of British Columbia (UBC), in the Food and Resource Economics group.
-She holds a Master of Environmental Management degree from Duke University and Bachelor of Science in Foreign Service degree from Georgetown University.
+Erin Litzow is an Assistant Professor at the University of Texas at Dallas, in the School of Economic, Political, and Policy Sciences.
+Before joining UT-D, she received her PhD in Food and Resource Economics at the University of British Columbia (UBC).
+She is also an affiliate of the Duke Energy Access Project and an International Associate with Environment for Development (EfD) - Chile.
 Prior to her graduate studies, she worked as both a researcher and development practitioner across Africa and Latin America, with work spanning the topics of energy, agriculture, rural market development, governance, and education.

 Research interests

 Erin’s research interests lie at the intersection of environmental, development, and energy economics.
-She is currently working on projects related to healthcare facility electrification, clean cookstoves and women’s empowerment, and the impacts of lead pollution on education outcomes.
+She is currently working on projects related lead (Pb) pollution exposure, household and firm energy transitions, and women’s empowerment.

 Grants and consultancy